 - helps the body to detox

-Celery comes in as number 11 on the Environmental Working Group’s (EWG) yearly Dirty Dozen List that shows the fruits and vegetables with the most pesticide residue.
-Due to the use of toxic pesticides, organic foods are always best over those that are conventionally grown and sold at your local grocery store.
-If you are unable to find organic celery, thoroughly washing your fruits and vegetables before eating them is highly recommended, even if they will be peeled before it’s eaten.
+Celery comes in as number 11 on the Environmental Working Group’s (EWG) yearly Dirty Dozen List, showing the fruits and vegetables with the most pesticide residue.
+Due to the use of toxic pesticides, organic foods are always best over conventionally grown and sold at your local grocery store.
+If you are unable to find organic celery, thoroughly washing your fruits and vegetables before eating them is highly recommended, even if you peel them before eating them.
 The second-best way to avoid harmful pesticides would be to grow your own organic celery in a backyard or patio garden.

 More.
 In general, people who eat organic produce consume fewer pesticides.
-In a recent study, scientists evaluated the impact of an organic diet by monitoring the level of pesticides found in the urine of participating American families (both adults and children) while they maintained a conventional diet and then after switching to an all-organic diet.
+In a recent study, scientists evaluated the impact of an organic diet by monitoring the level of pesticides found in the urine of participating American families (both adults and children).
+At the same time, they maintained a conventional diet and then after switching to an all-organic diet.
 Before the organic diet intervention, they detected in the participants’ urine potential exposure to more than 40 different pesticides.
-After about a week of eating organic food, participants had on average a 60 percent reduction in the levels of synthetic pesticides measured in their urine, compared to when they were eating a conventional diet.
+After about a week of eating organic food, participants had, on average, a 60 percent reduction in the levels of synthetic pesticides measured in their urine, compared to when they were eating a conventional diet.

 Wrapping It Up

 Celery is not only low in calories, but it can definitely be considered an immune-boosting superfood for your body.
 There are a great number of reasons why you should be including more celery in your diet.
-From lowering blood pressure to containing microbial properties, celery contains high amounts of vitamin K, folate, potassium and vitamin C that can help fight illness and disease.
-Celery is an aweswome source of antioxidants and contains antibacterial and anti-inflammatory properties.
+From lowering blood pressure to anti-microbial properties, celery contains high amounts of vitamin K, folate, potassium, and vitamin C to help fight illness and disease.
+Celery is an awesome source of antioxidants and contains antibacterial and anti-inflammatory properties.

 RESEARCH AND RESOURCES